All About the Icelandic Flag | History and Fun Facts

 Here is everything you might want to know about Iceland.
-From how the island formed, to the settlement of Vikings, the historical sagas, the fight for independence, the volcanic eruptions, ice ages and where we stand today.
+From how the island formed, to the settlement of Vikings, the historical sagas, the fight for independence, the volcanic eruptions, the ice ages and where we stand today.
 Let’s get to know Iceland!

 Iceland is a historical country, a country of many firsts and a country of many extremes both in the human aspect and the geological one.
-Iceland was settled by Vikings in the eight hundreds, Icelanders founded the world’s first parliament in 930, Iceland had the first female democratically voted president in the world, Iceland had the first openly gay female prime minister, Iceland is the smallest nation ever to qualify for the World Cup, Iceland has made it illegal to pay women less than men and Iceland has won a war!
+Iceland was settled by Vikings in the eight hundred, Icelanders founded the world’s first parliament in 930, Iceland had the first female democratically voted president in the world, Iceland had the first openly gay female prime minister, Iceland is the smallest nation ever to qualify for the World Cup, Iceland has made it illegal to pay women less than men and Iceland has won a war!

 Let’s find out more about this interesting history and just why this tiny and isolated nation in the North has one of the greatest documentation of its history of any nation in the world.